101 Things Every Drag Artist Should Know

 Drag artistry is all about individuality.
 It's a beautiful way to expressive oneself, build skills, get out into the world, and to open opportunities that would not otherwise have been available.
 Enjoy every moment of it along the way.
 Whether you find yourself moving towards singing, dancing, hosting or live streaming, do whatever it is that makes you happy.
 Don't copy others or try to be anyone else.
 Be yourself.

-Did you learn something from us?
+Did you learn something from us about how to become a drag queen or king?
 Got a suggestion to add to the list?
 Let us know in the comments below!